-In the early 1850s, gold had been discovered in Melbourne.
+Gold was discovered in Melbourne, Australia in the early 1850s.
 The booming economy attracted Felix William Spiers (1832 – 1911), the son of a London shipbroker, and Christopher Pond (1828 – 1881), a former printer’s apprentice from Camberwell in Surrey.

 Spiers and Pond formed a partnership in 1858 and acquired the lease of the Cafe de Paris, adjacent to the Theatre Royal on Bourke Street, one of Melbourne’s principal thoroughfares.

 The Cafe de Paris would frequently serve more than one thousand people a day.
-The pair complimented each other, with Pond as the charming mein host, and Spiers as the accountant.
-Pond cultivated the patronage of Melbourne’s acting and literary set.
+The pair of men complimented each other, with Pond acting as the charming mein host, and Spiers serving as the accountant.
+Pond had Bohemian tendencies, and cultivated the patronage of Melbourne’s acting and literary set.

-Impressed by the large numbers of spectators at cricket matches, in 1861-2, Spiers & Pond sponsored the first ever tour of an English national cricket team to Australia.
+Impressed by the large numbers of spectators at cricket matches, Spiers & Pond sponsored the first ever tour of an English national cricket team to Australia in 1861-2.
 Each player was paid £150 plus first class travel expenses.
 Spiers & Pond made a fortune from the venture.

-In 1862 Spiers attempted to convince Charles Dickens to give a reading tour of Australia, but the author declined for health reasons.
+Spiers attempted to convince Charles Dickens (1812 – 1870) to give a reading tour of Australia in 1862, but the author had to decline for health reasons.

-In early 1863 Spiers & Pond sold their Melbourne assets and relocated to Britain.
-They had noticed the poor state of railway catering, and saw the opportunity for improvement.
-They secured a concession in a railway arch at the Metropolitan Railway’s newly-opened Farringdon Street Station, where they sold buns and other ready goods.
+Spiers & Pond sold their Melbourne assets in early 1863 and relocated to Britain.
+They had noticed the poor state of railway catering in their homeland, and saw an opportunity for improvement.
+They secured a concession in a railway arch at the newly-opened Farringdon Street Station of the Metropolitan Railway, from where they sold buns and other ready goods.
 Spiers & Pond paid the railway company a proportion of their takings in lieu of a fixed rent, in order to ensure a mutual interest in the success of the venture.

 Spiers & Pond had established concessions at several Metropolitan Railway stations by 1864.
 They won the catering contract for the London, Chatham and Dover Railway in 1865.

-In 1866 two elegant London restaurants were opened, one at Ludgate Hill Station and another at Victoria Station.
+Two elegant London restaurants were opened in 1866, one at Ludgate Hill Station and another at Victoria Station.
 The Ludgate restaurant became a popular haunt for bohemian and literary types.
 Charles Dickens praised it as one of the first places in the country where the railway traveller could get “wholesome food, decently served”.

-By 1867 Spiers & Pond operated 21 refreshment bars, including 18 on railways, and employed around 800 people.
-The company claimed to be the first to popularise low-cost wine in Britain.
+Spiers & Pond employed around 800 people by 1867, and operated 21 refreshment bars, including 18 on railways.
+Spiers & Pond claimed to be the first to popularise low-cost wine in Britain.

 Spiers & Pond helped to popularise dining in the West End.
-In 1869 they took over the Gaiety restaurant, next to the famous theatre on the Strand, which became one of the most popular restaurants in London.
-In 1873 they built the Criterion restaurant, and also the Criterion Theatre.
+They took over the Gaiety restaurant in 1869, next to the famous theatre on the Strand, which became one of the most popular restaurants in London.
+They built the Criterion restaurant and Criterion Theatre in 1873.

-Spiers & Pond were well-known for hiring attractive barmaids.
+Spiers & Pond became well-known for hiring attractive barmaids.
 Dickens described the women in their employ as “bright-eyed, cheerfully obliging nymphs”, whose beauty helped to draw in male patrons.
-George Augustus Sala pointed out their “fine physiques”.
+George Augustus Sala (1828 – 1895) pointed out their “fine physiques”.

-By 1873 Spiers & Pond had refreshment rooms at over 100 railway stations on nine different railway lines.
-The railway bars sold 8,000 gallons of sherry each week.
+Spiers & Pond operated refreshment rooms at over 100 railway stations on nine different railway lines by 1873.
+The railway bars sold 8,000 gallons of sherry every week.

-From 1879 onwards, the company acquired numerous hotels including the Victoria Hotel in Manchester (lease bought for £33,000 in 1891) and Bailey’s Hotel on Gloucester Road (1894).
+Spiers & Pond acquired numerous hotels from 1879 onwards, including the Victoria Hotel in Manchester (lease bought for £33,000 in 1891) and Bailey’s Hotel on Gloucester Road (1894).